OfficeDev/script-lab-2017/README.md

 Script Lab is a Microsoft Garage project that began at a hackathon.
 You can read our story on the [Garage website](https://www.microsoft.com/en-us/garage/project-details.aspx?project=script-lab)

+Here's a 1-minute teaser video to give you a taste:

 [![Script Lab teaser video](.github/images/screenshot-wide-youtube.png "Script Lab teaser video")](https://aka.ms/scriptlabvideo)

 <a id="get-started"></a>